-The most important reviews for your local SEO campaign will be left on your Google+ page, though reviews on authoritative sites (including some of the directories mentioned in the previous chapter) are also very useful to have.
-You may also have reviews on other websites, including forums, social media websites and blogs, though these do not play a significant part in local SEO.
-However, such reviews are still worth having; potential customers still base their decisions on them.
+You may also get reviews on other websites, including forums, social media platforms and blogs, though these don’t play a significant part in local SEO.
+However, these reviews are still worth having, as potential customers might base their buying decisions on them.

 The only way to get consistently good reviews is to give a consistently good service!

-Remember, as with citations and backlinks, quality, rather than quantity, is of the order of the day.
-You will be in a better position than your competitor if you have ten good reviews and they have twenty mixed ones!
+Remember, as with citations and backlinks, quality over quantity is of the order of the day.
+You’ll be in a better position than your competitors if you have ten good reviews and they have twenty mixed ones.